fertility-health > lifestyle-fertility > lifestyle-substances > diet-and-fertility

 Diet and Fertility

 Diet choices significantly affect health and fertility levels, and adjusting diet to increase the variety of minerals, oils, and vitamins is a potent way to raise conception rates and health.
-Our diet underpins all bodily processes and makes a big difference to our sexual health, and polycystic ovary syndrome (PCOS), a leading cause of infertility, is usually due to high blood sugar levels from diet choices.
+Diet underpins all bodily processes, including sexual health, with polycystic ovary syndrome (PCOS) usually involving high blood sugar levels from diet choices.

-We’re all different, and we provide specific dietary advice as part of the morefertile Personal Fertility Profiles (PFPs), however, it’s fair to say that in an ideal world, eat organic and enjoy a wide variety of fresh fruit and vegetables.
-If this is balanced with whole grains, essential fats and protein, you’re pretty much there.
-Of course, this isn’t always possible, but knowing how diet affects fertility can motivate us to do our best!
+We’re all different, and specific dietary advice is part of the morefertile Personal Fertility Profiles (PFPs), but organic food with a wide variety of fresh fruit and vegetables is ideal.
+For most people, this should be balanced with whole grains, essential fats and protein.
+Unfortunately, this isn’t easy or possible for everyone, but understanding the impact of diet on fertility can motivate change.

-The general principles of a fertility diet are relatively simple and revolve around “know what you’re eating”, so:
+The general principles of a fertility diet are relatively simple and revolve around “knowing what you’re eating”, so:

 • Avoid processed and packaged foods if possible